semaphoreP/codeastro/details.md

 groups projects in the afternoon in.
 The instructors and TAs will be available there in the afternoon in those rooms to help answer any questions, or discuss your project with you.

+We will also host a workshop dinner on Thursday June 23rd.
+Stay tuned for details!

 ## COVID Policy
 We are adding a few measures the limit the spread of COVID at our workshop.

-First, require all participants to wear masks during all indoor sessions.
-Second, we will ask each in-person participant to take a COVID test each morning before the workshop begins.
+ * We require all participants to wear masks during all indoor sessions.
+ * We will ask each in-person participant to take a COVID test each morning before the workshop begins.
 We will provide the tests, so you do not need to purchase them yourself.
-Third, we recommend limiting the amount you eat indoors.
+ * We recommend limiting the amount you eat indoors.
 Southern California weather is typically very nice in the summer, and outdoor dining options are available throughout Pasadena.